ingonoka/utilslib/lib/src/commonMain/kotlin/com/ingonoka/utils/module.md

 ## Minimum byte array number conversion

-The functions in this class convert numbers to and from byte arrays that dop not use leading zero bytes to indicate positive numbers.
+The functions in this class convert numbers to and from byte arrays that do not use leading zero bytes to indicate positive numbers.
 For example `0x80` is converted to 128 and not to -127.
 Likewise an Integer 128 is converted to `0x80` and not to `0x00000080`.